WebDevBooster/Starlendar/README.md

 I designed the names so that the initials of the first 5 days spell out STARS.
 Rolday incorporates the meanings of both the word "role" as well as "roll" (with emphasis on the former).
 The meanings of the other days are self-explanatory.

+The name of every day is meant to inspire and/or boost the productivity spirit.
+One of our long-term aims in Star City is to automate 100% of all the idiotic, boring and tedious jobs.
+All manual labor shall be automated.
+So, eventually, we'll only have jobs left that require creativity and thinking but not manual labor.

+And that means: In Star City, "work" will be something people LOVE doing and look forward to.
+The names for the days of the week are designed to mirror that line of thinking.
+In Star City, EVERY day of the week is meant to be great.
+If someone is doing a job where they are "just waiting for a weekend" on a regular workday, they need to change their job **immediately**.

 ### Month Names

 For obvious reasons, we also must have new month names in Starlendar.
 Here are the names of the 12 months: